udaykumar-007/fresh_fruit/README.md

 3. The app will detect the objects in the image and then use the Gemini API to analyze if the detected items are fresh.

 4. The freshness status will be displayed on the screen.

+## Installation(Android)
+Download and install apk using the link given in the repository.

 ## Contributing